aws-observability/application-signals-demo/README.md

    ```

 # EC2 Demo
 The following instructions describe how to set up the pet clinic sample application on EC2 instances.
-You can run these steps in your personal AWS account to follow along.
+You can run these steps in your personal AWS account to follow along (Not recommended for production usage).

 1. Create resources and deploy sample app.
 Replace `region-name` with the region you choose.
    ```